 Speedup factors in the order of two magnitudes make it possible to process and extract information from huge datasets, for example the images of the ImageNet Large Scale Visual Recognition Challenge.
 When experimenting with learning algorithms, the experiment duration is drastically reduced.

-In the Lab,
+In the Lab, we

-meetings in the first session.
+in the first session.